 While 15% of the workweek is spent on attending meetings, studies show that over ¼ of a 40-hour workweek is spent on preparing and organizing for those meetings.
 Plus, nearly 70% of team members feel that near-constant meetings get in the way of them being able to do their jobs effectively?

-Finding business communication tools that allow your team to have fewer, but more effective, weekly or even daily meetings, is essential to productivity, employee satisfaction, and revenue generation.
+Finding business communication solutions that allow your team to have fewer, but more effective, weekly or even daily meetings, is essential to productivity, employee satisfaction, and revenue generation.

 That’s where conference call services come in.

 First, studies show that choosing to meet virtually as opposed to in-person saves companies nearly $11,000 annually and employees anywhere from $2,000-$5,000 annually, reducing the need for business travel by nearly 50%.

 This means not only will small business owners have more money to invest in employee training webinars, business software, and more, but also that team members will have extra hours in the workweek, leading to higher overall levels of productivity.

 Conference calls also allow for an increasingly mobile workforce, as participants can dial into a meeting from anywhere and on any device.
 They’re an effective way to improve communication with employees and clients across time zones, therefore increasing the value and quality of feedback and ideas these meetings generate.

 Additional conference call benefits include:

 - Ability to offer a more transparent business process to stakeholders, clients, and team members

 - Ability to schedule conference call meetings ahead of time, or meet instantly with teams when needed no matter where they are

 - Eliminates the need for endless emails or chat messages that make it easy for teams to miss important information or miscommunicate